Cray-HPE/docs-csm/operations/iuf/IUF.md

 ### Addressing the issue by adding a new version of a product

 To add a new version of an existing product to the IUF session, re-execute `iuf run` for the `process-media` stage with the new product distribution file added to the media directory.
 This adds knowledge of that product to the existing IUF activity.
-If the new product is being used in place of a different version of the product, remove the previous version of the product distribution file and uncompressed content from the media directory at the same time the new version is added.
+If the new product is being used in place of a different version of the product, remove the previous version of the product distribution file and decompressed content from the media directory at the same time the new version is added.

 If any previously executed stages performed operations with the removed product, re-execute them.
 It may be necessary to perform manual operations as well, e.g. modifying the `sat bootprep` input files used to create images in